Going beyond zero waste to landfill

 Maintaining our zero waste to landfill performance

 Although we achieved our zero waste to landfill ahead of schedule, we still have a job to do to ensure that we maintain our performance.
-In 2018, 0.15% of our non-hazardous waste was disposed to landfill.* We take any lapses very seriously and are confident that we have robust procedures in place to highlight any issues.
+In 2019, 0.1% of our non-hazardous waste was disposed to landfill from seven of our sites.* We take any lapses very seriously and are confident that we have robust procedures in place to highlight any issues.

 How are we producing less waste?

 Our waste reduction journey starts with refuse – that is, avoiding waste being generated in the first place.
 Eliminating or reducing waste at source is the best way of cutting our environmental impact and creates the most opportunities for savings.
 For instance, at many sites, we require suppliers to use returnable pallets and containers, thereby limiting the amount of waste that we need to manage.
-And our Caivano factory in Italy is now using reusable steel chemical containers rather than plastic ones in its water treatment plant, reducing the amount of plastic waste generated.
+And our Nashik factory in India is now using reusable containers for its chocolate supply, improving their relationship with the supplier and reducing the amount of plastic waste generated via reverse logistics.

 A central part of our zero waste mindset is to look at waste materials as a resource.
 Where we have not been able to find ways to refuse or reduce waste, we look for routes to reuse or recycle it.
 And if these solutions are not available, we recover energy from the waste.